-The construction is part of an ongoing enhancement project of the Digital Media Center funded by MaxxSouth Broadband, the Mississippi State University Office of the Provost, the College of Arts & Sciences and the Department of Communication, the Library and additional donors.
-Earlier additions to the Digital Media Center included the addition of the Center for Advanced Vehicular Systems (CAVS) Mixed Reality Lab, the creation of a Makerspace, and upgraded computers for the multimedia lab.
+The addition is part of an ongoing Digital Media Center enhancement project funded by MaxxSouth Broadband, MSU’s Office of the Provost, College of Arts and Sciences, Department of Communication, Mitchell Memorial Library and others.
+Earlier expansion to this library center included the Center for Advanced Vehicular Systems Mixed Reality Lab, a makerspace, and upgraded multimedia lab computers.

-This new television studio will be used by the Department of Communication’s Broadcasting program as its main facility for their broadcasting courses, but it will also be available to all students/faculty with specialized training and staff assistance being required in advance.
-The studio will provide students and faculty with the facilities, tools and expertise needed to develop high quality videos from concept to production.
+MSU Associate Dean for University Libraries Stephen Cunetto said this new studio will be used by the Department of Communication’s broadcasting program as its main facility for broadcasting courses.
+It also will be available to all students and faculty, with specialized training and staff assistance required in advance.
+The space will provide the facilities, tools and expertise needed to develop high quality videos from concept to production.